 Perhaps most controversially, she saw a woman’s need to control whether and how many children she had as critical to gaining equality.

 Crystal Eastman, Socialist

-Eastman’s outspoken socialism was a problem for some leaders in the post-suffrage women’s movement.
-Others found her unconventional views about how women should be sexually liberated to be offputting, and they wanted a lower profile for her.
+Eastman’s outspoken socialism caused a problem for some leaders in the post-suffrage women’s movement.
+Others found her unconventional views on sexual liberation for women to be off-putting.
+They wanted a lower profile for her.

-Eastman joined up with the group that authored the first Equal Rights Amendment to the Constitution in 1923 – the same one resurrected and defeated in the 1970s.
+Eastman then joined up with the group that authored the first Equal Rights Amendment to the Constitution in 1923 – the same one resurrected and defeated in the 1970s.

-This story was updated in 2017.
+This story was updated in 2022.